 Matthew Clark is a partner at Bentley & More whose practice focuses on insurance bad faith, catastrophic personal injury and wrongful death, products liability, and governmental entity liability.
-Mr. Clark is the firm’s primary law and motion attorney, practicing in a wide variety of courtrooms across the state, and is the attorney responsible for handling not only the firm’s extensive motion practice, but also its significant appellate practice.
+Mr. Clark is the head of the firm’s law and motion practice, litigating in a wide variety of courtrooms across the state, and is the attorney responsible for handling not only the firm’s extensive motion practice, but also its significant appellate practice.

-Committed to providing skilled and compassionate representation to those who have been affected by bad faith insurance claims, and injury or death as a result of someone else’s negligence.
+Throughout his thirteen years of practice, Matt has been committed to providing skilled and compassionate representation to those who have been affected by bad faith insurance claims, or suffered injury or death as a result of someone else’s negligence.

 Areas Of Practice

 - Insurance Bad Faith Litigation

 - Serious Personal Injury and Wrongful Death

 - Super Lawyers: Rising Star, 2015, 2016, 2017, 2018, 2019, 2020, 2021, 2022, & 2023

 - Best Lawyers 2023 & 2024